jibarozzo/endophyte-leaf-traits/README.md

 2. [Contributing](#contributing)

 # Project Structure
-field_data/: Contains the raw data collect in field experiments.
+`field_data/`: Contains the raw data collect in field experiments.

-clean_data/: Contains the cleaned microbial data frames used for taxonomic and statistical analyses.
+`clean_data/`: Contains the cleaned microbial data frames used for taxonomic and statistical analyses.

-post_stat_analysis_data: Contains the OTU data obtained after `multipatt` analysis and selection cut-offs.
+`post_stat_analysis_data/`: Contains the OTU data obtained after `multipatt` analysis and selection cut-offs.

-R_objects/: Contains the R objects generated during the analysis.
+`R_objects/`: Contains the R objects generated during the analysis.
 Used for accelerating the project workflow after completion of analyses.

-filters/: Contains the filter joins for sub-setting data.
+`filters/`: Contains the filter joins for sub-setting data.

-tables/: Output directory for generated tables.
+`tables/`: Output directory for generated tables.

-figures/: Output directory for generated figures.
+`figures/`: Output directory for generated figures.

 # Contributing
 Feel free to contribute by opening issues, providing feedback, or submitting pull requests.